by Lisa Lanser Rose

 People tell me all the time they admire me for fostering dogs.
 “I could never foster,” they say.
 “I’d get too attached.”

-I know they mean to praise me, but the compliment sometimes feels backhanded.
-They love too much, therefore I must have something wrong with my heart.
+I know it’s meant as praise, but the compliment sometimes feels backhanded.
+They love too much, therefore I must have a steely heart.